Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 NaplesWest Coast Southern Florida

 Powder white sandy beaches hug the Gulf of Mexico in Naples Florida, home to picture perfect golf courses, world-class shopping and a rich cultural venue.
 Naples was once considered the sleepier side of Florida until affluent families discovered this jewel decades ago.
-New master planned communities continue to spring up, along with exciting urban shopping complexes such as the Mercato.
+New master planned communities continue to spring up with stunning new homes in Naples FL, along with exciting urban shopping complexes such as the Mercato.
 Sunsets on the Gulf of Mexico at the end of the day, will steal your breath away by their ever-changing orange and pink colors.
-Naples has been named one of America's best beach towns because of its beautiful beaches and lively Fifth Avenue.
+Naples has been named one of the best Florida beach towns because of its white sugar sand beaches and the lively Fifth Avenue within walking distance of the beach.
 Here's a quick look at the Naples FL home pricing trend over the last two years:

-Once a secret retirement hotspot, this best beach town has become a city of diversity.
+Once a secret retirement hotspot, one of the best Florida beach towns has become a fascinating city of diversity.
 Folks of all ages from all the around world, now call Naples home bringing with them an international flare and culture.
 The Naples Philharmonic and Naples Art Museum are ready to keep up with the demand by hosting over 400 events annually in addition to events at local art galleries and outdoor concert venues.
 In downtown, Third Street and Fifth Avenue mirror Palm Beaches’ Worth Avenue, streets lined with high end boutiques and expensive outdoor cafes tantalizing shoppers.
 Tin City is another hotspot, where you’ll find pastel colored gift shops and Caribbean-style waterfront dining.

 While shopping in Naples is excellent, it has much more than bling.
 It’s a nature lover’s paradise bordering Everglades National Park, Rookery Bay, Ten Thousand Islands, and the prettiest beaches in Florida.
 Unspoiled islands and mangroves are intriguing habitats to explore by a slow moving kayak, sanctuaries where you’ll find bird wildlife, manatees and an occasional alligator.
 The backcountry is where serious anglers congregate at sunrise and sunset.

 The Ritz-Carlton, Naples Beach Hotel & Golf Club and Waldorf Astoria Naples are high end beach resorts catering to vacation travelers.
 Like Palm Beach, Naples offers residents privacy and exclusivity.
-Meticulosity maintained neighborhoods and expensive homes hidden can be found behind elaborate gated entrances.
+Meticulosity maintained neighborhoods with new homes in Naples FL and expensive estates can be found behind elaborate gated entrances.
 Affordable homes in less decadent neighborhoods are also available.
-Let us know if you'd like to receive a Naples FL Relocation Package.
+Let us know if you'd like to receive a Florida relocation guide to help you.